Stylok5/Project-3-FoodsParadise/README.md

 ## Installation

 To run this project you have to type in your terminal git clone and the name of the ssh key inside an empty folder.
 Run **code .** to open the directory in your Visual Studio Code.
-There you can right click the backEnd folder and **open in integrated terminal**.
-To run the backEnd You need to have Node.js installed.
+There you can right click the backend folder and **open in integrated terminal**.
+To run the backend you need to have Node.js installed.
 To install Node.js visit its website [here](https://nodejs.org/), download the appropriate version of Node.js for your operating system.
 Run the downloaded installation file and follow the prompts to install Node.js on your computer.
 In the Visual Studio Code terminal type **node -v** and press Enter to verify that Node.js is installed and to check its version.
 Now for the project installation steps:

-1. When you are in the backEnd terminal you need to install some dependencies so run **npm install**.
+1. When you are in the backend terminal you need to install some dependencies so run **npm install**.
 2. After that, run the server by typing **npm start**.
 3. Now right click on the frontend folder and again **open in integrated terminal**.
 4. Install the necessary dependencies by running **npm install**.